Afghanistan: Taliban road construction projects stall without foreign funding | DW | 18.10.2021

 While it is true that the former Republic of Afghanistan relied heavily on international aid to fund and provide basic services, the previous government had an open cooperation with the international community and accepted certain conditions.

-In contrast, the Taliban, albeit displaying themselves as ready to cooperate with the international community, have explicitly rejected the conditions placed on them for aid.
+In contrast, the Taliban, although describing themselves as ready to cooperate with the international community, have explicitly rejected the conditions placed on them for aid.

 Additionally, the Taliban government is not officially recognized by any country.
-International donors are wary of sending funding to a Taliban-controlled Afghanistan over the group's human rights record.
+International donors are wary of sending funding to a Taliban-controlled Afghanistan because of the group's human rights record.

-Until the group realizes that their vague assurances to adhere to human rights are not enough to assuage concerns of international donors, the outlook is bleak, with no or limited aid to a Taliban-controlled Afghanistan.
+Until the group realizes that their vague assurances to adhere to human rights are not enough to assuage concerns of international donors, the outlook is bleak, with limited or no aid to a Taliban-controlled Afghanistan to be expected.

 A young Taliban member told DW that the situation gets worse every day.
 "I don't say that the Emirate can't resolve the situation.
 But without money you can’t build anything," he told DW.